kleeadrian/MultilayerAspnetProjectTemplate/README.md

-# Multilayer Aspnet Project Template
+# Multilayer Aspnet Project Templat
 A multilayer Asp.net MVC web app project template for Visual Studio 2015

 It has all the components you need to start a structured, multi-layer Web Application based on Asp.Net MVC and .Net Framework v4.6.1 (with Entity Framework):